varneberg/Cheat-Sheets/INF140/INF140-single-alternative.md

         C.      Encrypt the document first.
 Then send the password to the third-party using a different communication method.
         D.      Send the document using a file sharing application.

+        Answer: C

 8. A colleague calls you telling you they have an urgent deadline to meet.
 But unfortunately, they have forgotten their password to the client database.
 What should you do to help?

-        Go to a computer terminal and log the user in so they can meet their deadline.
+        A.      Go to a computer terminal and log the user in so they can meet their deadline.
-        Suggest to your colleague that they call your IT helpdesk for a password reset link.
+        B.      Suggest to your colleague that they call your IT help desk for a password reset link.
-        Give them your login credentials temporarily so your colleague can meet their deadline.
+        C.      Give them your login credentials temporarily so your colleague can meet their deadline.
-        Put your login credentials on an encrypted USB memory stick and hand it to them.
+        D.      Put your login credentials on an encrypted USB memory stick and hand it to them.

+        Answer: B

 9. You have just moved to a new department and have been issued with a new set of passwords.
 Which one of these methods offers you the safest option for storing them?

-        Write them down in a notebook beside your desk for handy reference.
+        A.      Write them down in a notebook beside your desk for handy reference.
-        Use a sticky note making sure you place under your keyboard instead of on or near your computer.
+        B.      Use a sticky note making sure you place under your keyboard instead of on or near your computer.
-        Store them in an Excel file on your computer but give the file name something unrelated to passwords.
+        C.      Store them in an Excel file on your computer but give the file name something unrelated to passwords.
-        Use the password management tool supplied/authorised by your organisation.
+        D.      Use the password management tool supplied/authorized by your organization.

+        Answer: D

 10. You have an old laptop with work-related files still stored on it.
 You want to give the system away to charity.
 What is the safest way to keep the file contents confidential?

-        Login to the computer to delete the files and un-install programs.
+        A.      Login to the computer to delete the files and uninstall programs.
-        Login to the computer, delete the files and then empty the recycle bin.
+        B.      Login to the computer, delete the files and then empty the recycle bin.
-        Install a new copy of the operating system on the computer.
+        C.      Install a new copy of the operating system on the computer.
-        Remove the hard disk and give it to your IT or helpdesk team to destroy the content securely.
+        D.      Remove the hard disk and give it to your IT or help desk team to destroy the content securely.

+        Answer: D

 11. You’ve just got a warning from your bank that suspicious activity has been detected and to login immediately using a URL (link) provided.
 What is the best course of action to take?

-        Login immediately and change your password to a more complex one.
+        A.      Login immediately and change your password to a more complex one.
-        Contact your bank using the telephone number on the back of your credit card.
+        B.      Contact your bank using the telephone number on the back of your credit card.
-        Login to your bank account immediately and check your balance.
+        C.      Login to your bank account immediately and check your balance.
-        Check the headers in the email and then login.
+        D.      Check the headers in the email and then login.

+        Answer: B

-12. Who deploy Malwares to a system or network?
+12. Who deploy malware to a system or network?

-        Criminal organizations, Black hat hackers, software developers, cyber-terrorists Criminal organizations, White hat hackers, malware developers, cyber-terrorists Criminal organizations, gray hat hackers, Malware developers, Penetration testers Criminal organizations, Black hat hackers, malware developers, cyber-terrorists
+        A.      Criminal organizations, Black hat hackers, software developers, cyber-terrorists
+        B.      Criminal organizations, White hat hackers, malware developers, cyber-terrorists
+        C.      Criminal organizations, gray hat hackers, Malware developers, Penetration testers
+        D.      Criminal organizations, Black hat hackers, malware developers, cyber-terrorists

+        Answer: D

 13. Your existing password is “Northwave” and your IT department has requested that you change it.
 Which one of these would be the safest to use?

-        Yellowbuscamerahorse
+        A.      Yellowbuscamerahorse
-        Northwave1
+        B.      Northwave1
-        Northwave!
+        C.      Northwave!
-        W@venorth
+        D.      W@venorth

+        Answer: D

 14. A supplier has sent you a USB memory stick in the post which contains drawings of a project that you're collaborating on.
 What is the safest course of action?

-        Perform a virus scan of the memory stick before opening any of its files.
+        A.      Perform a virus scan of the memory stick before opening any of its files.
-        Use the USB port in front of your computer instead of the back which enables you to disconnect the memory stick quickly if it’s infected.
+        B.      Use the USB port in front of your computer instead of the back which enables you to disconnect the memory stick quickly if it’s infected.
-        Do not use the USB stick.
+        C.      Do not use the USB stick.
 Request the supplier to the send the file via email or upload it to a secure file sharing service.
-        Insert the USB memory stick but don’t click on any of the files.
+        D.      Insert the USB memory stick but don’t click on any of the files.

+        Answer: C

-15. Patching is important to your computer because Patches remove viruses
+15. Patching is important to your computer because

+        A.      Patches remove viruses
-        It reduces spam in your inbox
+        B.      It reduces spam in your inbox
-        It makes your computer less vulnerable to virus attacks It provides new system functions
+        C.      It makes your computer less vulnerable to virus attacks
+        D.      It provides new system functions

+        Answer: C

 #### Cybersecurity Ethics

 1. Suicide Hackers are those _________

-        who break a system for some specific purpose with or without keeping in mind that they may suffer long term imprisonment due to their malicious activity individuals with no knowledge of codes but an expert in using hacking tools who know the consequences of their hacking activities and hence try to prevent them by erasing their digital footprints who are employed in an organization to do malicious activities on other firms
+        A.      who break a system for some specific purpose with or without keeping in mind that they may suffer long term imprisonment due to their malicious activity
+        B.      individuals with no knowledge of codes but an expert in using hacking tools
+        C.      who know the consequences of their hacking activities and hence try to prevent them by erasing their digital footprints
+        D.      who are employed in an organization to do malicious activities on other firms

+        Answer: A

 2. They are nefarious hackers, and their main motive is to gain financial profit by doing cyber crimes.
 Who are "they" referred to here?

-        Gray Hat Hackers
+        A.      Gray Hat Hackers
-        White Hat Hackers
+        B.      White Hat Hackers
-        Black Hat Hackers
+        C.      Black Hat Hackers
-        All of the above
+        D.      All of the above

+        Answer: C

-3. Hackers who help in finding bugs and vulnerabilities in a system & don't intend to crack a system are termed as ________ Black Hat hackers
+3. Hackers who help in finding bugs and vulnerabilities in a system & don't intend to crack a system are termed as ________

+        A.      Black Hat hackers
-        White Hat Hackers
+        B.      White Hat Hackers
-        Grey Hat Hackers
+        C.      Grey Hat Hackers
-        Red Hat Hackers
+        D.      Red Hat Hackers

+        Answer: B

 4. What is the ethics behind training how to hack a system?

-        To think like hackers and to help defend such attacks To hack a system without the permission
+        A.      To think like hackers and to help defend such attacks
+        B.      To hack a system without the permission
-        To hack a network that is vulnerable
+        C.      To hack a network that is vulnerable
-        To corrupt software or service using malware
+        D.      To corrupt software or service using malware

+        Answer: A

 ### Cybersecurity attributes, vulnerabilities and controls

 1. According to the CIA Triad, which of the below-mentioned element is not considered in the triad?

-        Confidentiality
+        A.      Confidentiality
-        Integrity
+        B.      Integrity
-        Authenticity
+        C.      Authenticity
-        Availability
+        D.      Availability

+        Answer:
 2. When you use the word ________ it means you are protecting your data from getting disclose - Confidentiality
         Integrity